mk-Guvi/Mongo-Node/README.md

 30.)yarn add cookie-parser(to store the jwtToken safely  in cookies) and import it in ineds.js file as a middleware.

 31.)In adminRouter,add cookie for jwtToken after admin logins.

+32.)yarn add cors (so that api request for dfferent domains can be allowed)(cors-Cross ORigin resource Sharing) and call it as midleware in index.js file.